codster17/codster17/README.md

 ## 🎮 Game Developer | 🔧 Electronics Hobbyist | 💻 Programmer

 Hi there!
-I'm **Codster17**, an enthusiastic creator with a passion for turning ideas into reality.
-Whether it's crafting immersive games or tinkering with electronics, I'm all about building and learning.
+I'm **Codster17**, an enthusiastic creator passionate about turning ideas into reality.
+I'm all about building and learning whether crafting immersive games or tinkering with electronics.

 ---